msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 `$firstname === 'Jane'`.

 The wild card symbol in Valve is the asterisk (the symbol `*`) and it matches every character until the end of the string.
-Wild cards start with a dollar sign and match everything until a slash is encountered.
+Placeholders start with a dollar sign followed by alphanumberic characters and match everything until a slash is encountered.
 Note that identifiers can in principle contain any character.
 Nevertheless, if you use an asterisk in an identifier, deepstream offers no way to match specifically this character.

 ### Expressions